-About 397,000 people in the European Union lost their jobs in April, according to data from the EU's stats agency, released in June.
+About 397,000 people in the European Union lost their jobs in April, according to data from the EU's stats agency,

 While furlough schemes (putting workers on temporary leave and the government paying a percentage of their salaries) across Europe are helping some shield from the economic impact of COVID-19, others are less fortunate.